Each 9-week session holds a variety of classes. Most are 50 minutes each class.

 the floor.
 After warm-up activities, we will slowly move from one pose to another, paying particular attention not to overstretch our bodies or make ourselves uncomfortable.
 We hope to improve our range of motion and flexibility.

-| Zumba Gold | Suzanne Hyman |
+| ZUMBA GOLD | Suzanne Hyman |

 Zumba Gold introduces easy-to-follow choreography featuring Latin and international music and dance movements.
 This very fun class focuses on balance, range of motion, and coordination.
 Come ready to sweat a little and prepare to leave feeling strong!
 Please wear comfortable clothes and supportive/exercise shoes.

-| UKULELE FUN | EVERETT SPELL |
+| UKULELE FUN | Everett Spell |

 Dust off that old ukulele and join the fun!
 We will help each other learn to strum and also sing along with familiar songs.
 Beginners welcome!

-| *SHARING PROSE AND POETRY | Carol McAlpin |
+| *A DEEP DIVE INTO FOUR AUTHORS | Carol McAlpin |

-| The Art Studio | 9:00 – 11:50 | Self-directed |
+| THE ART STUDIO | 9:00 – 11:50 | Self-directed |

 We will provide the room; you provide the talent!
 If you are looking for somewhere to paint/draw, share ideas and techniques with fellow artists, then this is the place for you!
 It is a great way to practice your skills and enjoy the fellowship of other artists.
 Please bring your own supplies – no oils – acrylics and watercolors only.